SUNY Broome Department of Music and Theater Arts MUS 113

-This course is based on reading, listening, discussion, and applying your knowledge in creative work.
+This course is based on reading, listening, discussion, and applying your knowledge in written and creative work.

 There are no quizzes or tests.
-Instead, you will be asked to demonstrate your mastery of the subject matter through your participation in class discussions and your final project.
+Instead, you will be asked to demonstrate your mastery of the subject matter through a brief writing assignment in every class, your participation in class discussions, and your midterm and final project.
 (For a complete description of the final project, go to this page.)

 Our coursework will also include:

 - Reading, note-taking, and listening done in class and on your own.
 All readings are linked on the syllabus, and all listenings are in the blog posts linked on the syllabus.